Enough fentanyl to kill 19,000 people found in NC home, 3 arrested: sheriff’s office - NewsBreak

 Enough fentanyl to kill 19,000 people found in NC home, 3 arrested: sheriff’s office

-According to the sheriff’s office, investigators, with assistance from the Guilford County Sheriff’s Office, served a search warrant at 485 Old Mill Drive in Summerfield.Alabamians split on whether or not to legalize recreational marijuana
+According to the sheriff’s office, investigators, with assistance from the Guilford County Sheriff’s Office, served a search warrant at 485 Old Mill Drive in Summerfield.Robeson man arrested with enough fentanyl to kill 17,000 people

 “Marijuana, methamphetamine, crack cocaine, various narcotic pills, seven firearms that were stolen during recent Rockingham County residential break-ins, roughly $15,000 in cash, a trafficking amount of powder cocaine (115 grams) and 38 grams of uncut, pure fentanyl were seized as a result of this search,” the sheriff’s office said in the news release.